MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/autopilot.md

 2. Select **Assign account**
 3. On the **Device selection** page, the device is pre-selected.
 Select **Next**
 4. On the **Account selection** page, select the account you want to associate to this device.
 Select **Next**.
-5. On the **Configuration** page, configure the following options:
+5. On the **Configuration** page, configure:
     - Enter the credentials if manual selected
     - Generate password automatically sets a password for the account.

+> [!Note]
-> **NOTE:** Generate password requires Exchange Admin privileges to
-> work.
-This option will not work with Hybrid resource accounts.
+> Generate password requires Exchange Admin privileges to work.
+This option won't work with Hybrid resource accounts.

 6. On the **Review** page, select **Finish** to complete theassociation of the resource account to Autopilot device.
 On the corresponding device, the **Provisioning status** will show as **Ready**.

+> [!Note]
-**NOTE:** The association is valid for up to 90 days.
+> The association is valid for up to 90 days.

-Now, when the device is unboxed, during the Out-of-Box-experience (OOBE), after Windows has completed provisioning and enrollment of the device, the Teams app will automatically login to the associated account.
+When the device is unboxed, during the Out-of-Box-experience (OOBE), after Windows has completed provisioning and enrollment of the device, the Teams app will automatically login to the associated account.
 When the device successfully completes Auto-login, the **Provisioning status** will change to **Consumed.**

-**Auto-login when resetting a Teams Room**
+**Auto-login if you are resetting a Teams Room**

 When resetting a Teams Room for Autopilot and Autologin, ensure that there is a resource account assigned to the Autopilot device with the **Provisioning status** showing as **Ready**.
-If the status is **Consumed,** you must re-assign an account to the Autopilot devicebeing reset.
+If the status is **Consumed,** you must re-assign an account to the Autopilot device being reset.

 ## Step 9: Deploy the device

-Once all the configurations for Windows Autopilot self-deploying deployment and Auto-login have been completed in Intune and the Pro Management Portal, the next step is to start the deployment process onthe device.
+Once all the configurations for Windows Autopilot self-deploying deployment and Auto-login have been completed in Intune and the Pro Management Portal, the next step is to start the deployment process on the device.

 To start the Autopilot deployment process on the device, select a device that is Autopilot registered, and has a resource account assigned.
-Then follow these steps:

 1. If a wired network connection is available, connect the device to the wired network connection.